-Food Security in the USAHumanity First USA is working to ensure no one goes hungry by fighting food insecurity at home and abroad.
-In the USA, our food security program has reduced hunger and food wastage, raised awareness and provided more than 80,000 meals through fourteen pantries, three soup kitchens and tens of serving events in locations across the country.
-Our ongoing programs include:
+Humanity First USA is working to ensure no one goes hungry by fighting food insecurity at home and abroad.
+In the USA, our food security program has reduced hunger and food wastage, raised awareness and provided meals through pantries and serving events in locations across the country.

 - Establishing & supporting food pantries

 - Advocating for healthy eating and food conservation

 - Partnering with other organizations who share a common vision to make America hunger-free.

 In addition to regular operations, we distribute emergency food rations to people affected by natural disasters.

 Humanity First raises awareness about hunger in America and raises funds to combat hunger.
 We connect with America’s Muslim community during observances like Ramadan, a fasting holiday, during which people experience firsthand the hunger our fellow Americans face.
 We host events with state and local governments like “National Donate a Lunch Day”, encouraging people to donate the cost of their lunch.
 People from all walks of life pledge to fast for a day and donate their food money to fight hunger.

 Humanity First USA is opening its first ever stand alone food pantry located at: